Ecwid/ecwid-api-docs/includes/_authentication.md

 Upon authorization, Ecwid redirects the user to the application's `redirect_uri` specified in request with a `code` parameter in that URL.
 The value of this parameter **is not an actual token for the store** and it must be exchanged for the token in the next step of the process.

+If your application is installed on a device (mobile, desktop, etc.) we suggest using a deep link to your app as a `redirect_uri`.
+Deep linking allows applications to direct user to a specific page within the application, just like a regular URL on the Internet.
+[Learn more about deep linking and how to enable it in your application](https://savvyapps.com/blog/how-to-use-deep-linking-in-your-mobile-app).

 #### Return URL parameters

 Parameter | Description